 Whenever I lead a trip to the Holy Land the question inevitably comes, “Will we visit Armageddon?’

-This refers, of course, to the battlefield surrounding the ancient city of Megiddo where some think the final confrontation will take place before the end of the world (Rev 16:16).
-Catholics and Protestants alike have a fascination with the Scriptural accounts of the cataclysmic events associated with the end.
+This refers, of course, to the battlefield surrounding the ancient city of Megiddo where some think the final confrontation will take place before the end of the world (Revelation 16:16).
+Catholics and Protestants alike have a fascination with the cataclysmic events the Bible associates with the apocalypse and the end of the world.

-The church, following the Scriptures, indeed teaches that Jesus will return in glory and this world as we know it will indeed come to a screeching halt, but not before a fierce, cosmic battle in which the Enemy makes his final bid for world domination (CCC 675-677).
+The church, following the Scriptures, teaches that Jesus indeed will return in glory.
+And that this world, as we know it, will come to a screeching halt.
+Yet this will not occur before a fierce, cosmic battle in which the Enemy makes his final bid for world domination (CCC 675-677).

 But the last battle will not be the only battle.